 Weather and atmospheric pressure maps

-The weather maps they are made by meteorologists.
-To do this, they use the information they collect from weather stations, airplanes, probe balloons and artificial satellites.
-The maps produced represent the atmospheric situations in the different countries and areas studied.
-The values of some meteorological phenomena such as pressure, wind, rain, etc. are shown.
+The weather maps They are prepared by meteorologists.
+To do so, they use information collected from weather stations, airplanes, weather balloons, and artificial satellites.
+The maps they create represent the atmospheric conditions in the different countries and areas studied.
+They show the values of certain meteorological phenomena such as pressure, wind, rainfall, etc.

 The weather maps that interest us at this time are those that show us atmospheric pressures.
 On a pressure map lines of equal atmospheric pressure are called isobars.
-That is, as the atmospheric pressure changes, more isobar lines will appear on the map.
-Fronts are also reflected in the pressure maps.
-Thanks to these types of maps it is possible to determine what the weather is like and how it will evolve in the next few hours with a very high degree of reliability, up to a limit of three days.
+That is, as atmospheric pressure changes, there will be more isobar lines on the map.
+Fronts are also shown on pressure maps.
+Thanks to these types of maps, it is possible to determine the weather and how it will evolve in the coming hours with a very high degree of reliability, up to a limit of three days.

 In these maps, the areas with the highest atmospheric pressure show an anticyclone situation and the areas with less pressure show storms.
 The hot and cold fronts are determined by symbols and predict the situation that we will have throughout the day.